bcgov/nr-broker/docs/development.md

 $ envconsul -config=env-prod.hcl npm run start:dev
 ```

+If Kinesis and AWS access is not setup then some APIs will return a 503 (service unavailable).

 ## Running Vault Sync Tool

 The [Vault Sync Tool](https://github.com/bcgov-nr/vault-sync-app) configures HashiCorp Vault using NR Broker as a data source for applications and groups.
 NR Broker does not require the Vault Sync Tool to run for any of its own operations.